Leveraging the Power of MLLMs for Gloss-Free Sign Language Translation: Method

 To minimize $\hat{D}_j$ and $D_j$, we define the loss function as follows: \begingroup

-\endgroup \textbf{Modality Adapter.} To combine the visual feature and the approximated SL description feature, we propose a modality adapter $\psi_{ma}$ consisting of a 1D convolution, a max-pooling layer, and a two-layer MLP.
-Since sign language typically consists of multiple frames, and $V_j$ and $\hat{D}_j$ are derived from consecutive sign language frames, we employ a 1D convolution for temporal modeling consistent with previous studies~\cite{zhou2023gloss, chen2024factorized, wong2024sign2gpt}.
+\endgroup \\ \textbf{Modality Adapter.} To combine the visual feature and the approximated SL description feature, we introduce a modality adapter $\psi_{ma}$ consisting of two successive 1D convolution and max-pooling layers, followed by a two-layer MLP.
+Since SL typically consists of multiple frames, and $V_j$ and $\hat{D}_j$ are derived from consecutive SL frames, we employ a 1D convolution for temporal modeling consistent with previous studies~\cite{zhou2023gloss, chen2024factorized, wong2024sign2gpt}.
 Additionally, MLP layers are employed to integrate information from both modalities.
 The captured $V_j$ and $\hat{D}_j$ are concatenated and then input into the modality adapter, resulting in the extraction of the \textit{sign element feature} ${SE}_j \in\mathbb{R}^{T^{\prime} \times C^{\prime}}$, where $T^{\prime}$ is the reduced sequence length, and $C^{\prime}$ is the embedding dimension.
 This process can be expressed as follows:

-where $\oplus$ denotes the concatenation operation. \\ \\ \textbf{Multimodal Encoder with LoRA.} To extract the representation of ${SE}_i$, we introduce a multimodal encoder $\psi_{enc}$.
+where $\oplus$ denotes the concatenation operation. \\ \\ \textbf{Multimodal Encoder with LoRA.} To extract the long-term representation of ${SE}_i$~\cite{zhou2023gloss}, we introduce a multimodal encoder $\psi_{enc}$.
 For this purpose, we utilize the mBART encoder~\cite{tang2020multilingualtranslationextensiblemultilingual}, which consists of 12 layers and is initialized with parameters pre-trained on a large corpus.
-To facilitate adaptation to the sign language dataset while preserving the pre-trained knowledge, we apply the LoRA~\cite{hu2022lora} technique, which enables parameter-efficient fine-tuning by adding low-rank matrices into the weight matrix of the LLM.
+To facilitate adaptation to the SL dataset while preserving the pre-trained knowledge, we apply the LoRA~\cite{hu2022lora} technique, which enables parameter-efficient fine-tuning by adding low-rank matrices into the weight matrix of the LLM.
 The resulting output, referred to as the \textit{multimodal visual-textual feature (multimodal feature)}, is denoted as ${M}_j \in \mathbb{R}^{T^{\prime} \times C^{\prime}}$ and can be represented as follows:

 \textbf{Multimodal-Language Alignment.} ${M}_j$ encompasses visual and textual information; however, a modality gap still remains with the target spoken sentence.
-To tackle this challenge and align ${M}_j$ with the target spoken sentence, we propose a multimodal-language alignment method.
+To tackle this challenge and align ${M}_j$ with the target spoken sentence, we present a multimodal-language alignment method.